thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 	    HUMEventCellCount
 	};

-Now we can change the `tableView:numberOfRowsInSection:` to `return HUMEventCellCount;` instead of `return 5;`
+Now we can change the `-tableView:numberOfRowsInSection:` to `return HUMEventCellCount;` instead of `return 5;`

-We can also use this new enum when we declare `tableView:didSelectRowAtIndexPath:`to determine (in a user readable fashion) which cell was selected.
+We can also use this new enum when we declare `-tableView:didSelectRowAtIndexPath:`to determine (in a user readable fashion) which cell was selected.

 	// HUMEventViewController.m